 - Many apps are available to support learners with SpLD.
 The ‘Wheel of Apps’.

-- The Diversity and Ability webpages contains a wealth of information about how technology can support students.
+- The Diversity and Ability webpages contain a wealth of information about how technology can support students.

-- Diversity and ability have produced a guide for Plymouth University on using apps to support students.
+- Diversity and ability have produced a guide for the University of Plymouth on using apps to support students.